 - It’s easy to learn.

 - It has got limited capabilities.
-It is does not offer full-fledged PDF solutions.
+It does not offer full-fledged PDF solutions.

 The web application version of PDFescape is available for free.
 The trial version of the premium software can be downloaded from its official website.
-Online editor allows you to add geometric shapes, text boxes etc. However, you cannot edit the preexisting text.
-So, PDFescape web application is not a full-fledged PDF Editor.
+The online editor allows you to add geometric shapes, text boxes, etc. However, you cannot edit the preexisting text.
+So, the PDFescape web application is not a full-fledged PDF Editor.
 But you can still use it for some minor editing purposes.

 - It is easy to use.

 - It is available online and you can use it on all the popular browsers.

 - The free version has got very limited features.

 - Displays ads in the sidebar.